 Definition of Child Abuse

-- Mistreatment or neglect of a child by a parent, guardian, or other caregiver, including physical, emotional, and sexual abuse.
+- noun.
+Mistreatment or neglect of a child by a parent, guardian, or other caregiver, including physical, emotional, and sexual abuse.

 Forms of Child Abuse

 The crime of abusing children takes place in many forms.
 Any action, or failure to act, by a parent or caregiver that results in the injury, death, or risk of serious emotional or physical harm to a child is considered abuse.
 Child abuse cases are broken down into four primary categories:

 Physical Child Abuse